Studies in mathematics

 The mathematics department is responsible for one bachelor programme, three master's programmes and two doctoral programmes.

-A new programme in engineering mathematics (civilingenjör i teknisk matematik) is planned to start in the fall of 2020.
+A new programme in engineering mathematics (civilingenjör i teknisk matematik) will start in the fall of 2020.

 There are three master's programmes at the department: mathematics with focus on pure mathematics, joint with Stockholm University and leading to a joint degree, applied and computational mathematics with specializations in computational mathematics, mathematics of data science, financial mathematics and optimization and systems theory, and COSSE, a multidisciplinary programme joint with TU Berlin and TU Delft.